 Will I be in pain during the All on 4 procedure?

 Typically, no. During the All on 4 dental implant procedure, we use heavy sedation to ensure the process is conducted as smoothly as possible.
-There are varying options for sedation you can opt for; these include:
+There are varying options for sedation you can opt for for your All on 4 procedure; these include:

 - 1. Moderate Sedation – Oral SedationWe offer anti-anxiety medication to ease those nerves or feelings of anxiousness leading to surgery.
 These tend to make you feel drowsy, so the process can be done effectively, where you will be awake but very relaxed and less aware of the treatment happening.